swimmingly/yodrew.github.io/_pages/air.md

 ~~

-That's it for dark ventilation, silence, power, heat, and purification.
-On to lightproofing doors and windows.
+That's it for lightproof ventilation, silence, power, heating, and purification.
+On to darkening doors and windows.